-Keep tots' milk to two cups a day, study saysDecember 17th, 2012 in Pediatrics /
+Keep tots' milk to two cups a day, study saysDecember 17, 2012 by Serena Gordon, Healthday Reporter in Medicine & Health / Pediatrics

 (HealthDay)—Drinking two cups of milk a day gives toddlers adequate amounts of vitamin D without lowering their iron levels, according to new research.